Scientific Name

 How to Grow and Care

-The key to growing successful Jatropha is to achieve the proper balance between moisture and drainage.
+The key to growing a successful Jatropha is properly balancing moisture and drainage.
 They typically appreciate a steady water supply, but the most popular species cannot tolerate being submerged or soaked and quickly succumbing to root rot.
-Many of the popular Jatropha species make excellent small trees for a conservatory or sunny corner.
-Keep them well pruned so they don't outgrow their space too soon.
+Many popular Jatropha species make excellent small trees for a conservatory or sunny corner.
+Keep them well-pruned so they don't outgrow their space too soon.
 Jatropha plants are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat it with the leave toxic option.
+Identify the infestation as early as possible and treat it with the leave toxic option.

-Jatropha can be propagated by seed (if you're fortunate enough to get sides) or by stem cuttings.
-To take stem cuttings, remove a small piece of stem, dip it in rooting hormone, then put into a small pot with seedling starter soil.
-Place in a warm, bright place and wait for new growth to emerge.
+Jatropha can be propagated by seed (if you're fortunate enough to get sides) or stem cuttings.
+To take stem cuttings, remove a small piece of stem, dip it in rooting hormone, then put it into a small pot with seedling starter soil.
+Place in a warm, bright spot and wait for new growth.

 See more at How to Grow and Care for Jatropha.